nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Adding an alias

-1. Defining an alias for a command in FlashBack
+1. Defining an alias for a command in FlashBack.

     1. Prerequisites: The application is in Main Window.